Iconic AmEx ‘Green Card’ turns 50, gets a needed revamp

 Analysts say change was overdue.
 While American Express would not share details on how many Green Card customers there are, industry analysts say the card’s popularity has been on the decline.
 Popular credit card review websites generally do not recommend the card in its current iteration, citing its annual fee and lack of benefits.

 “The Green Card is iconic.
-Often, it was the first product that our card members had with us, and it carried a certain cache.
+Often, it was the first product that our card members had with us, and it carried a certain cachet.
 Now we want to bring it back in a modernized way,” said Rachel Stocks, executive vice president of global premium products and benefits, in an interview.

 American Express sees its typical card user as someone who is relatively well-to-do, likes to travel, dine out and see entertainment.
 But the expectation is a Green Card user would be doing these activities less frequently than a Platinum Card user.
 For example the Green Card will come with a new lounge benefit, but it will not provide the unlimited access to airport lounges that Platinum Card users enjoy.